Erik-Debye/SWA-Scraper/README.md

 Finally, access your supabase API credentials in the settings of the project.
 Copy/Paste the URL and the API key to the config.js file using a text editor.

 You can also change the date for which you want to scrape flight data from by adding months/days to the current date following the instructions in the config.js file.

+Once you have the configuration file set up, feel free to open up your CMD or Terminal window and start the program using the command #node main.js#
+Each search will open a chromium brower window, and then attempt to scrape the page.
+When completed, the outcome of the scrape (and the details of the scrape) will print in your CMD/Terminal Window.

 *WARNING & DISCLAIMER: DO NOT USE THE DATA YOUR SCRAPE FOR COMMERCIAL PURPOSES OR TO MAKE MONEY IN ANY WAY.
 THE DEVELOPER DOES NOT ATTAIN ANY RESPONSIBILTY FOR YOUR USE OF THE PROGRAM.*